bcgov/data-publication/pages/distribution_service.md

                 1. Click the **Next** button to take you back to the order page.
             + **Zipped Shapefile**
                 1. Click the **Browse...** button.
-                1. Navigate to the zipped shapefile, which should contain files with extensions like, but not limited to, .shp, .shx, .dbf.
+                1. Navigate to the zipped shapefile, which should contain files with extensions like, but not limited to: shp, shx, dbf.
                 1. Click the **Okay** button.
         + **GeoMark**
             + See this [page](https://www2.gov.bc.ca/gov/content?id=F6BAF45131954020BCFD2EBCC456F084) for more info.
         + **Mapsheet**
             + If you do not know what mapsheet the area you want to select is in, you can use this direct link to identify the mapsheet number in [iMapBC](https://maps.gov.bc.ca/ess/hm/imap4m/?catalogLayers=667,668).

-            Accepted values are, as examples,:
+            For accepted value examples:
             + **82F** (a single mapsheet),
             + **82F044** (a single letter block)
             + **82F, 82F** (one or more mapsheets and/or letter blocks separated by commas)